 Step 1: Set up your presentation video recording

-Don’t see the add-in toolbar, you may need to enable it.
-To do this, go to File > Options > Add-ins.
+Don’t see the add-in toolbar?
+Go to File > Options > Add-ins, to enable it.
 Click on the Manage drop-down, select Disabled Items, then click Go.
 If the Camtasia Add-in is listed, select it, and click Enable.

 Step 2: Customize your recording options